-In this series, “Get a job in VC,” we’ll cover how to break into the VC industry, including how to approach the search, paths into venture, resources for your job hunt, and more.
+In this series, “Get a job in VC,” we’ll cover how to break into the VC industry, including how to approach the search, paths into venture and platform roles, resources for your job hunt, and more.

 Our team often gets asked about how to land a job in venture capital.
 And whether in person, through LinkedIn, or in response to a cold email, we’ve offered our best advice to folks on how to enter this small and specialized industry.

 But, the truth is, every candidate is different, every fund is unique, and there’s no one, straightforward path into a role in venture.
 Because there’s no exact formula of work experience and soft skills that can guarantee a role in the industry, we often tend to consult on basic first steps, while offering insight into how firms hire and for what roles, as well as how to holistically approach the job hunt.

 While we’d like to be able to dive into each conversation and answer every question about the industry, thinking like a startup, we thought of a more scalable solution: a series of posts designed to help candidates set themselves up for the best chance of landing a job in venture capital.

 Not surprisingly, the first question we tend to get is “how do I get a job in venture capital?”
 But, before even getting that far, you must consider this: what do you want to get out of a role in the space?

 We suggest candidates first ask themselves why they want a VC job to begin with in order to organically hone in on what expertise and interests will make them suited for the role.
 By first asking “what unique skills and experiences would I bring?”
 And, then, “in which type of role or firm would these skills be especially valuable?”
 By using that framework, you set yourself up for a more targeted search across the varied functions and firms in venture capital, and can start to craft the narrative about why you are the right person for that role.